By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 Shortly after the incident with Danny’s dad I was playing with my buddies along the railroad tracks that ran behind the trailer park.
 We were about a mile or so down the tracks when we heard the voice of a young kid yelling.

 I turned around and realized it was my little brother, Eddie, yelling for me to come home NOW.
-I kept walking away from him … who was he to be telling me what to do.
+I kept walking away from him … who was this little punk to be telling me what to do.

 He finally caught up to us panting – completely out of breath.
 “It’s daddy, it’s daddy,” he kept saying.
 Eddie was probably about 11 or 12 at the time.